ulrik-s/git/contrib/large-object-promisors/README.md

 ended up.
 The script writes a throwaway global config that sets `promisor.acceptFromServer=All`, allowing the clones it performs to accept the promisor remotes advertised by the server without spelling out `-c remote.*` arguments.
-When run with an older Git that lacks the advertisement support the script emits a warning and copies the promisor-remote configuration directly from the server so the rest of the demo still succeeds.
-The script also prints the full `git clone` command for clarity during the demo.
+Each clone forces protocol v2 (`-c protocol.version=2`) so the `promisor-remote` capability is available.
+The script validates that both promisor remotes arrive via the advertisement protocol (see `t/t5710` for the low-level coverage) so you know you are running with a recent enough Git.
+It also prints the full `git clone` command for clarity during the demo.